 The sensible stuff

-- If you’re feeling especially emotional about an issue, take a breath before posting.
+• If you are feeling especially emotional about an issue, take a breather before posting.

 The sterner stuff

 • Do not use swear words

 • Do not use language or make comments that can be considered discriminatory on the basis of race, religion, gender, sexual preference, nationality, disability, etc.